jimearruti/ddsp_interpolate/README.md

 # Timbre interpolation with Differentiable Digital Signal Processing

-This code started as a fork of the implementation of the [DDSP model](https://github.com/magenta/ddsp) in PyTorch [made by ACIDS-IRCAM](https://github.com/acids-ircam/ddsp_pytorch).
-It was modified to use the [UMRP Dataset](https://labsites.rochester.edu/air/projects/URMP.html), which consists of several subfolders with different instruments.
-This structure of folders is assumed for preprocessing and training.

-This repository is tailored for offline interpolation between instruments, and realtime considerations were left for future work.

-Evaluation is done using the code from [BRAVE](https://github.com/fcaspe/BRAVE)

 ## Setup

 Create and activate a virtual environment, then install the dependencies: